 NGF TOP 100 BUSINESSES IN GOLF

-PING’s equipment focus in golf is almost strictly clubs, from drivers to putters, and that’s helped the company rank No. 3 in overall club sales, according to industry and consumer survey data.
+PING’s equipment focus in golf is almost strictly clubs, from drivers to putters, and has long been one of the top-selling club manufacturers in the game.

 In 1959, Karsten Solheim, an engineer at General Electric at the time, began to develop putters in his garage, as he was frustrated with the putters that were available.
 Utilizing “heel-toe” weighting—a novel concept in the late 50s—Solheim’s first putter made a “PING” sound whenever he would strike a putt, leading him to name it the PING 1A.